MRC Equipment Panel: member vacancies

 In addition to the information provided in the application, we may also use publicly available information, in line with the Declaration on Research Assessment, to assist with membership decisions.

-You will be notified of the recruitment decisions shortly thereafter.
+Decisions on membership will be made by mid-December 2026.
+Applicants will be notified of the recruitment decisions shortly thereafter.

 Reasonable adjustments

+We want to make our recruitment processes as well as participation on our panels accessible to all.
 This includes making reasonable adjustments for individuals who identify as disabled, neurodiverse or as having a long-term condition.

 If you apply and ‘opt in’ on your application, you will be considered following our disability inclusion assurance process.
+Further information may be found below.

 How we’ll assess your application

-Research expertise:
+Research expertise

-• expertise related to a vacancy (essential)
+• expertise related to a vacancy (essential).

-• other expertise that could contribute to the activities of MRC boards and panels, such as clinical training and practice, ethics and regulations, experimental design and reproducibility, industry expertise, quantitative skills or technical skills (desirable)
+• other expertise that could contribute to the activities of MRC panels, such as clinical training and practice, ethics and regulations, experimental design and reproducibility, industry expertise, quantitative skills or technical skills (desirable)

-Experience as a researcher:
+Experience as a researcher

 • a successful track record of applying for research funding (essential, this may be as a co-applicant or key contributor to team science)